 To put it into real life context, Goldman Sachs is a private equity firm, Sequoia is a venture capital firm, and Accel is actually both.

 Anyone can put their money on a sure thing, but venture capitalists have to predict the future.
 Private equity firms look for established companies with established revenues - high predictability, low risk, and potentially low reward.

 Venture capitalists are just private equity investors, earlier on in the game.
-They’re often found at Series A through D of funding, or even at the seed stage.
+They’re often found at Series A through D of funding, or even at the seed stage of tech investing.
 Their success and ability to survive all depends on how well they invest.

 Menlo Ventures was around for almost 35 years, hovering just below the big league VCs -- until Uber started looking for investors.
 One well made decision later, and the company has turned a $66.5 million investment into $3.1 billion.
 High risk, high reward.
 Speaking of...

 So what’s an example of a company a venture capitalist might invest in?

 “Let’s look at Uber.
 In its early days, people thought it was a crazy idea.
 Ride-sharing, getting into a stranger’s, there’s technology that’s going to connect you to these drivers: people didn’t really understand all this.
 At that point, Uber really needed venture capitalists to really believe in it, fund it, and allow the company to grow.